doorfortyfour/DataboxDocumentation/docs/CustomDataType.md

 # Custom data type
 Every supported data type in Databox is derived from DataboxType.
 Follow these instructions to create a custom databox type class.

-You can also have a look at the `ExampleCustomDataType.cs` script to see how you can create your own data types with custom editor ui.
+You can also have a look at the `ExampleCustomDataType.cs` script, located at: `Databox / Types`, to see how you can create your own data types with custom editor ui.

 1. Create a new C# class and name it like you wish.
 (In this example: CustomDataClass)
 2. Add the namespace Databox to the class.